ntarocco/docker-invenio/README.md

 ### Local builds

-To test the Dockerimage locally, you can build it by doing:
+To test the Dockerimage locally, you can build it and run it by doing:

 ```
 cd almalinux
 docker build . -t almalinux:1
 docker run -it almalinux:1 /bin/bash
 ```

+## Optimization

+You can use a tool like [dive](https://github.com/wagoodman/dive) to explore the layers of the Docker images and optimize it.